be-ns/simpsons_analysis/README.md

 ![models](https://github.com/be-ns/simpsons_analysis/blob/master/graphs/error_rates.png?raw=true)

-###### For this graphic, the pickled Stacked Model was utilized, so the RMSE below 0.3 is not accurate to the holdout score on initial model training.
+###### For this graphic, the pickled Stacked Model was utilized, so the RMSE shown - below 0.3 - is not accurate to the holdout score on initial model training as this graph has minor data leakage.

 The model selected was chosen due to the non-linear feature-to-target connections.
 Flexibility was highly valued, as was reduction in compute power.
 Although K-Nearest Neighbors was the quickest model, the test error showed it didn't improve to the extant that the stacked model did.